 Hydrologic analyses were carried out to establish the peak elevation-frequency relationships for floods of the selected recurrence intervals for each flooding source studied.
 Hydrologic analyses are typically performed at the watershed level.
 Depending on factors such as watershed size and shape, land use and urbanization, and natural or man-made storage, various models or methodologies may be applied.
-A summary of the hydrologic methods applied to develop the discharges used in the hydraulic analyses for each stream is provided in Table 13.
+A summary of the hydrologic methods applied to develop the discharges used in the hydraulic analyses for each stream is provided in Table 12.
 Greater detail (including assumptions, analysis, and results) is available in the archived project documentation.

-A summary of the discharges is provided in Table 10.
-A summary of stillwater elevations developed for non-coastal flooding sources is provided in Table 11.
-Stream gage information is provided in Table 12.
+A summary of the discharges is provided in Table 9.
+Frequency Discharge-Drainage Curves used to develop the hydrologic models may also be shown in Figure 7 for selected flooding sources.
+A summary of stillwater elevations developed for non-coastal flooding sources is provided in Table 10.
+Stream gage information is provided in Table 11.

-Table 10: Summary of Discharges
+Table 9: Summary of Discharges